MccDv/FileListerLegacy/README.md

-## Utilities for Universal Test Suite programs
+## File lister for Universal Test Suite programs and dependancies
-**Info:** Directory that stores common utility files for Universal Test builds.
+**Info:** Utility that lists MCC files and system dependancies, platforms, and environments.

 **Author:** Measurement Computing DV

 ## About
-Storage for various utilities, dependencies, and common program modules.
+For older platforms.
+Lister for various utilities, dependencies, and common program modules.

 ### Prerequisites:
 ---------------
-Requires **Microsoft Visual Basic 6** for development.
+Requires **Microsoft Visual Studion 2005 with Visual Basic** for development.

 ### Cloning:
 ---------------